gnguyen18/gnguyen18/README.md

 # 💫 About Me:
-:woman_student: I'm currently pursuing Information Technology at University of Washington Tacoma<br>
+:woman_student: I graduated in Information Technology at University of Washington Tacoma<br>

 ## 🌐 Socials: